mennlo/grappling-games/games/guard/supine/high-knee-shield-passing-drill.md

 ### Bottom Player
 **Position:** On your back with high knee shield, knee pointing up and hip scooted towards opponent
 **Objective:** Maintain your knee shield defense and prevent the pass.
-Keep your knee high and use proper defensive positioning
 **Win:** Get both feet on opponents hips, achieve loop choke, or complete any reversal (sweep)